← Back to Learn

 THE MUSCLE LOSS PROBLEM

-Any time you lose weight—through diet, medication, or surgery—some of that weight is muscle.
+Any time you lose weight—through diet, GLP-1 medication, or surgery—some of that weight is muscle.
 The question is how much.

 Research on GLP-1 medications (semaglutide, tirzepatide) shows that without muscle-preservation strategies, 25-40% of weight lost can be lean mass.
 That's not just an aesthetic problem—it's a metabolic one.
+Tracking metabolic blood markers alongside DEXA data gives the full picture of how weight loss is affecting your health.

 Why muscle loss matters: